 In contrast, the newly introduced modular libvirt provides a specific daemon for each virtualization driver.
 As a result, modular libvirt daemons offer more flexibility in fine-tuning libvirt resource management.

-While most Linux distributions have started to offer a modular option, at the time of writing, Debian and Ubuntu continue to offer only a monolithic daemon.
+While most Linux distributions have started to offer a modular option, at the time of writing, Ubuntu and Debian continue to offer only a monolithic daemon.

 $ for drv in qemu interface network nodedev nwfilter secret storage; do \